Clara Bünger: Human rights lawyer and activist

 EU-Turkey deal.
 In 2017, Bünger co-founded the association Equal Rights Beyond Borders, which offers free legal aid for refugees and asylum seekers and conducts strategic litigation in the field of migration in front of Greek and German courts and the European Court of Human Rights.

 Political career

 In 2021, Bünger was a candidate for the electoral constituency Erzgebirgskreis I but lost to Thomas Dietz.
 In 2022, Bünger moved up into the Bundestag, after Katja Kipping resigned to join the state government of Berlin.

 Despite her late entry into the Bundestag, she was ranked 7th among the Members of Parliament who gave the most speeches at the mid-term review of the legislative period.

-She is full member of the Committee on Legal Affairs and deputy member of the Committee on the Interior and Home Affairs.
-Between July 8, 2022 and December 6, 2023, she was chairwoman for The Left (Germany) of the Parliamentary Committee of Inquiry into the withdrawal of the Bundeswehr from Afghanistan.
+She is a full member of the Committee on Legal Affairs and deputy member of the Committee on the Interior and Home Affairs.
+Between 8 July 2022 and 6 December 2023, she was chairwoman for The Left on the Parliamentary Committee of Inquiry into the withdrawal of the Bundeswehr from Afghanistan.